 Midway Shark Council

 What started as a Kindness Challenge has now developed into a wave of student action and advocacy, which has raised money and generosity, as well as the 2015 WEA Human & Civil Rights Award in Spring of 2014.
 Students receive “Kindness Cards” and receive marks on those cards when an adult “catches” them doing an act of kindness.
-Follow what this amazing group of students (and their teacher advisor, Hoa Cong) have helped create in our Midway and Mead communities, and beyond! https://www.facebook.com/kindnesscard/
+Follow what this amazing group of students (and their teacher advisor, Hoa Cong) help create in our Midway and Mead communities, and beyond! https://www.facebook.com/kindnesscard/

 "The Kindness Cards Facebook page is intended to inspire others to do acts of kindness by reading what others have done,” says Mr. Cong.